-As one of the most damaging types of malware, ransomware caused over $115 billion in damage in 2019.
+Ransomware is one of the most damaging types of malware, causing billion-dollar disasters every year.
 For businesses and individuals alike, a ransomware infection can mean losing irreplaceable files and spending weeks recovering computers.

 In this article, we’ll explore the definition of ransomware, how it works, and how to get it off of your computer.

 Like adware and spyware, ransomware is a type of malware.
 Unlike some other kinds of malware, ransomware has a very specific definition: it’s malicious software that encrypts the victim’s files and demands a ransom to decrypt them.
 Generally, the ransomware author requests their ransom in Bitcoin or another hard-to-trace cryptocurrency.

 While most types of ransomware only encrypt a user’s files, others threaten to publish them as well.
 Because of this, ransomware can be hugely damaging to an organization, both in terms of finances and reputation.